HSCT Choices booklet

 Stage 5

-Stem cells are thawed, re-infused and ‘transplanted’ back into your system.
+Your stem cells are then thawed, re-infused and ‘transplanted’ back into your system.

 Stage 6

-Supported with blood products and antibiotics the immune system will begin to ‘rebuild’, but during this time you are especially vulnerable to infection.
-You will need to be especially careful of avoiding infection, and you will be monitored closely.
+Supported with blood products and antibiotics, the immune system will begin to rebuild.
+During this time, you are especially vulnerable to infection.
+You will need to be especially careful of avoiding infection and you will be monitored closely.

 Stage 7

-Follow-ups and monitoring as an outpatient for a few months with regular blood tests and appropriate medication.
-The follow-up appointments should involve both MS specialists and haematology.
+You will require follow-ups and monitoring as an outpatient for a few months which will include regular blood tests and appropriate medication.
+The follow-up appointments should involve both MS specialists and haematologists (13).

 Access to HSCT in the UK

-Health Technology Wales updated their latest guidance in July 2020 and found that evidence supports the use of AHSCT for people with RRMS that have had continued disease activity despite previous DMT use.
+Health Technology Wales updated their latest guidance in July 2020 and found that evidence supports the use of HSCT for people with RRMS that have had continued disease activity despite previous DMT use (15).

-The Scottish Health Technologies Group (SHTG) published advice in October 2019 saying that AHSCT should be made available via the NHS to people with MS who meet the eligibility criteria.
-The eligibility criteria would be for people with RRMS who have evidence of disease activity and have not responded to high-efficacy DMTs.
-This advice is yet to be adopted by NHS Scotland and their advice also states that eligible patients must have equal access to the procedures regardless of where they live.
-In an article about HSCT access in Scotland, the SHTG told the Herald Scotland newspaper that it is unlikely all health boards will be able to provide HSCT.
+The Scottish Health Technologies Group (SHTG) published advice in October 2019 and states that HSCT should be made available via the NHS to people with MS who meet eligibility criteria.
+This criteria states that people affected by RRMS who have evidence of disease activity and have not responded to high-efficacy DMTs should be offered HSCT treatment (16).

-If you are interested in HSCT and feel that you fulfil the eligibility criteria, it is worth discussing this with your MS team or your GP to see if they will refer you to an appropriately experienced NHS facility.
+If you are interested in HSCT and feel that you fulfil the eligibility criteria, it is worth discussing this with your MS team.
+They can answer any questions you have about the potential risks and benefits of the treatment, if it would be suitable for you and if so, the centres at which you may be treated.

 I didn’t qualify for HSCT in the UK, so had to launch my personal fundraising campaign, which I found tiring.
 We eventually reached my target after 10 months

-AHSCT is available privately in the UK in London and Sheffield.
-There are still eligibility criteria that need to be met by people expressing an interest.
-The criteria include recent MRI scans showing evidence of new disease activity, along with comparable recent baseline scans.
-You would need to be referred by your specialist or GP.
+HSCT to treat MS is currently available privately in the UK at specialist centres based in London and Sheffield (7) (18).
+There will still be eligibility criteria that need to be met which includes recent MRI scans showing evidence of new disease activity, along with comparable recent baseline scans.
+You will also need to be referred to these centres by your MS neurologist or GP

 Travelling abroad for HSCT